intarchboard/draft-protocol-greasing/draft-iab-protocol-greasing.md

 negotiation of protocols; see {{?EXTENSIBILITY=RFC6709}} and {{Sections 2.1 and 3.2 of VIABILITY}}.

-One way to grease protocol versions is where a protocol supports passing a list of supported versions or features (e.g., cipher suites), and a grease value can be added to the list such that it will not impact the actual version or features chosen, since it will not be selected by the receiving entity.
+One way to grease protocol versions is to have a protocol pass a list of supported versions or features (e.g., cipher suites), along with a grease value, such that the grease value will not impact the actual version or features chosen, since it will not be selected by the receiving entity.

 Another method is where a protocol includes a recovery mechanism (e.g., an extra